GaleProulx/sea-of-book.github.io/_posts/Recounting_of_Steel/2021-4-3-The_Museum.md

 "Stop!
 You aren't allowed here!" a guard shouted from below.
 The stairs thudded away under what appeared to be multiple guards boots.

 By the time the woman who very much looked like she was being chased reached the waiting platform, the gondola was already free floating in the air.
 The woman shrugged and took the longest lunge Fade had ever seen.
-Instinctively, both Vious and Obli grabbed her hands tilting the entire carriage backwards with all the weight leaning in one spot.
+Instinctively, both Vious and Obli grabbed her hands tilting the entire carriag with all the weight leaning in one spot.

 "What are you doing?
 Are you out of your mind?"
 Obli screeched.